 This course prepares students to install, manage, monitor, configure, and troubleshoot DNS, DHCP, Remote Access, Network Protocols, IP Routing, and WINS in a Windows network infrastructure.
 In addition, this class prepares students to manage, monitor, and troubleshoot Network Address Translation and Certificate Services.
 It also prepares students to pass one of the MCSA/MCSE exams.
-Prerequisite: CS 228 with a 2.5 or better and MATH 094 or MATH 095 or MATH 098 with a 2.0 or better or appropriate placement.
+Prerequisite: CS 228 with a 2.5 or better and MATH 094 or MATH 095 or MATH 098 or MATH 070 or MATH 072 with a 2.0 or better or appropriate placement.